mariadb-corporation/MaxScale/README.md

 - Email: maxscale@googlegroups.com
 - Forum: http://groups.google.com/forum/#!forum/maxscale

-We're also on the #maria and #maxscale channels on FreeNode.
+The [MariaDB Zulip instance](https://mariadb.zulipchat.com/) can also be used to contact the MariaDB MaxScale developers.

 Please report all feature requests, improvements and bugs in the [MariaDB Jira](https://jira.mariadb.org/projects/MXS/issues).